 What Happens When Tesla’s Autopilot Malfunctions

-Despite Tesla’s reassurances that Autopilot is safe to use, there are many conditions that can affect Tesla’s Autopilot capabilities and cause malfunctions to occur:
+Despite Tesla’s reassurances that Autopilot is safe to use, many conditions can affect Tesla’s Autopilot capabilities and cause malfunctions to occur:

 Car accidents happen daily.
 However, crashes that occur as a result of a Tesla Autopilot malfunction are all the more tragic because they could have been prevented.
 Tesla’s refusal to take responsibility for these crashes shows that it is a company that chooses to put profits before driver safety.